bool3max/bhashmap/README.md

 Remove a key from the map.

-Returns `true` if the key was found and removed successfully, and `false` if the wasn't found in the map.
+Returns `true` if the key was found and removed successfully, and `false` if the key wasn't found in the map.

 ### **`bhm_iterate`**